melissawasserburger/restaurant-reservations/README.md

      - Number of people in the party, which must be at least 1 person. `<input name="people" />`
    - display a `Submit` button that, when clicked, saves the new reservation, then displays the `/dashboard` page for the date of the new reservation
    - display a `Cancel` button that, when clicked, returns the user to the previous page -->
-   - display any error messages returned from the API
+   - display any error messages returned from the API (almost done, needs to display multiple)
 1. The `/dashboard` page will
    <!-- - list all reservations for one date only.
 (E.g. if the URL is `/dashboard?date=2035-12-30` then send a GET to `/reservations?date=2035-12-30` to list the reservations for that date).
 The date is defaulted to today, and the reservations are sorted by time. -->
    <!-- - display next, previous, and today buttons that allow the user to see reservations on other dates -->